JRodriguez-Luna/javascript-prep-0424-code-solutions/prep-javascript-loops/prep-javascript-loops-quiz-notes.md

 - What is the purpose of the **condition** expression in the `for` and `while` loops?

 - When is the first expression in the parentheses for a `for` loop (known as the **initialization**) evaluated?
+  --> at the very beginning of the loop.

 - When is the second expression in the parentheses for a `for` loop (known as the **condition**) evaluated?
+  --> It gets evaluated before each new iteration of the loop.

 - When is the third expression in the parentheses for a `for` loop (known as the **final expression**) evaluated?
+  --> At the end of each iteration.

 - What is the purpose of the **final expression** in a `for` loop?
+  --> To make sure we are moving forward to the next element.
+No infinite loop.

 - What types of data should the `for...in` loop be used on?
+  --> things like object.
+It is preferred not to use it on arrays or strings.

 ## Notes